sefire-octopi/devops-workflows/CONTRIBUTING.md

 ### 3. Create a Branch

-Create a new branch for your feature or bug fix:
+Branches are your best friends.
+Create a new one for your feature or bug fix:

 ```sh
 git checkout -b feature-branch-name